smarsGroup/geoepic-docs/docs/csb.md

 <!-- ## Crop Sequence Boundaries -->

 For effective simulations using the **EPIC** model, it is essential to have land units that are characterized by uniform soil properties and consistent management practices.
 One way to achieve this for the USA is by utilizing the Crop Sequence Boundaries (CSB) dataset.

+## Crop Sequence Boundaries
  The CSB dataset is derived by analyzing annual variations in the USDA's Cropland Data Layer (CDL).
 The CSB method involves identifying and demarcating the boundaries of agricultural fields that have maintained consistent crop rotation sequence over several years.

 <img src="../assets/csb.png" alt="CSB" width="65%"/>
 <!-- ![CSb](./assets/csb.png) -->